Using custom attributes to filter data by user

 In the Administration screen, expand Account Service and click Accounts.
 (To assign a value to a group of users, click Groups instead.)

-Click the Edit button for the user or group.
+Select the user or group and then click the Edit button on the toolbar.
 For this example, we will edit System Administrator.
 Click the Custom attributes button.

-In the View Custom Attributes dialog, click Add custom attribute.
+In the View Custom Attributes dialog, click Add New on the toolbar.

 In the Select Custom Attributes dialog, select the checkbox for the custom attribute that will be used for filtering (e.g., Country).